dtr-org/docs.unit-e.io/reference/rpc/generatetoaddress.rst

 ``generatetoaddress nblocks address (maxtries)``

 Mine blocks immediately to a specified address (before the RPC call returns)
+Note: this function can only be used on the regtest network.

 Argument #1 - nblocks
 ~~~~~~~~~~~~~~~~~~~~~